 Lost or Stolen Season Ticket Cards

-In the case of a season ticket or membership card being lost or stolen, replacement cards can be issued at a cost of £5.
+In the case of a season ticket being lost or stolen, replacement cards can be issued at a cost of £10.
 Supporters are asked to contact the ticket office as soon as possible after the loss of the card is noticed.

 The club carries out its obligations under EFL regulations to prevent price fixing in relation to the sale of replica strip.

-The club will offer refunds on merchandise, deemed to be defective, purchased in its official retail store in accordance with its legal obligations.
+The club will offer refunds on merchandise, deemed to be defective, purchased in its on-site retail outlet in accordance with its legal obligations.